baskager/redesign-minor-web-dev/BAS.md

 The project, for me, was a conscious choice.
 As I am a typical 'back-end' developer, I felt like I really needed to challenge myself with front-end tasks to get the most out of this minor.

 At the start, we all decided to do this project as a team, so in addition to having challenges, I have been able to make my back-end knowledge useful as well.
-The combination of my own challenges and my back-end experience made this project one of the most valuable experiences in bachelor.
+The combination of my own challenges and my back-end experience made this project one of the most valuable experiences in my bachelor.
 It has allowed me to learn a lot while simultaneously allowing me to fill the 'back-end' gaps where needed.

 ## Goals and Challenges